There are thousands of good writers out there, so why hire me?

 "Mike is great.
 He is always positive, open to new ideas, writes well, and is also a very good speaker."
-Georgina Camilliery (Publisher, Page One Publishing).
+Georgina Camillieri (Publisher, Page One Publishing).

 "Mike’s experience as a writer both on and offline is second to none."
 John Espley (Director of Marketing and Communications, Accent Inns).

 I am a member of the Association of Ghostwriters and have ghostwritten numerous books.
 I can help you with every aspect of bringing your book to market, from conceptualization and research, to writing and editing.

 If your website doesn't have a blog, then it probably needs one.
 If you have a blog, but your last post was more than 14-days ago, you need the services of a ghostblogger - lets talk!